johnmorehouse/EC330_UrbanEcon/README.md

 ### Special Thanks:

-  - [Mike Urbancic](https://twitter.com/urbancic?lang=en): This course is based off and inspired by his Urban Economics Course.
+  - [Mike Urbancic](https://twitter.com/urbancic?lang=en): This course is based off and inspired by his Urban Economics course.

   - [Ed Rubin](http://edrub.in/): For the slide aesthetic, and for answering my never-ending `R` questions.